You are here

 Here comes the sun at Emmons Vista in the Sunrise area of Mount Rainier National Park / Rebecca Latson

-Depending upon the time of day you visit the Sunrise area of Mount Rainier National Park in Washington state, you may encounter heavy crowds on popular hikes such as the Fremont Lookout, Dege Peak, and Burroughs Mountain trails.
+Depending upon the time of day you visit the Sunrise area of Mount Rainier National Park in Washington State, you may encounter heavy crowds on popular hikes such as the Fremont Lookout, Dege Peak, and Burroughs Mountain trails.
 If you are looking for a less-congested spot to wander, where you can listen to birdsong, admire meadows filled with colorful wildflowers, spot a ground squirrel, or even a fox while enjoying eye-popping views of Mount Rainier along a fairly level, well-maintained trail, then the Silver Forest Trail is just for you.
 Perfect for families, people just getting started with hiking, and those who prefer a little more solitude and a less strenuous stride, Silver Forest Trail is a route which you might have all to yourself for the better part of a morning or late afternoon, encountering very few other hikers during the hours in between.

 Map of Sunrise area trails, Mount Rainier National Park / Rebecca Latson

-Begin your 2.4-mile roundtrip wander at the south end of the Sunrise parking area.
+Begin your 2.4-mile (3.86-km) roundtrip wander at the south end of the Sunrise parking area.
 As you walk the trail, you’ll pass by the Emmons Vista 1 and Emmons Vista 2 overlook areas.
 Take time to stop and read the informational plaques while admiring views of “The Mountain” and Emmons Glacier.
 For you photographers, Emmons Vista 1 is a great spot for sunrise shots and a place you might have all to yourself for the better part of an early morning.

 Emmons Vista 1, Sunrise area, Mount Rainier National Park / Rebecca Latson